Melonic Radiative Correction in Four-Dimensional Spinfoam Model with Cosmological Constant: Conclusion and outlook

 It is natural to compare our result with that of the melonic radiative correction of the EPRL-FK model, which was recently found to scale as $|\Lambda|^{-1}$ at $\mu=1$ by numerical analysis \cite{Frisoni:2021uwx}.
 Even though the amplitude in our case scales differently (at least as $|\Lambda|^{-21}$ at $\mu=1$), a contradiction is {\it not} immediately drawn.
 This is because the coherent states that define the two spinfoam models differ.
 The coherent states in the EPRL-FK model are defined based on the holonomy-flux algebra of loop quantum gravity while the coherent states we use here are defined from the Chern-Simons phase space variables.
 It is nevertheless interesting to investigate the relation of these two coherent states which then relates the two spinfoam models.
 We expect that it will explain the different scalings of the melonic radiative corrections.

 It is also interesting to study the divergence of the spinfoam amplitude corresponding to a more complicated spinfoam graph or even a general spinfoam graph.
 This may be systematically analyzed by developing a GFT formalism of the spinfoam model.
 Such a ``group field'' should encode the information of the cosmological constant and a consistent GFT should reproduce the divergent power of the melonic radiative correction we discover in this paper.
+When such a GFT is formulated and the relation of coherent states in this spinfoam model and those in the EPRL-FK model mentioned above is made clear, one can compare the divergences for other spinfoam graphs in this spinfoam model and the EPRL-FK model (see \eg \cite{BenGeloun:2010qkf,Krajewski:2010yq,Bahr:2015gxa}).

 \thesection{\Alph{section}}